Annytomica/gene_expression/README.md

 ## Acknowledgements
 - My wife, Megan, for help with testing and general emotional support while I was trying to study and code while also moving country.
-- My original science colleagues, without thier contributions I would not have produced the dataset this app is based around.
+- My original science colleagues, without their contributions I would not have produced the dataset this app is based around.